PGA European Tour: Status and prize money

-However, since the late-1990s more young golfers from around the world are starting their careers directly in the United States, often having attended college as amateurs, usually with golf scholarships, before turning professional.
+However, since the late-1990s, more young golfers from around the world are starting their careers directly in the U.S., often having attended college as amateurs, usually with golf scholarships, before turning professional.
 Conversely, some young American players have sought to kick-start their professional careers in Europe, having failed to qualify for either PGA Tour or its development tour.
 For example, former world number one amateur, Peter Uihlein, announced in December 2011 that he would not return for his final semester at Oklahoma State University and would begin professional play in Europe the following month, both through sponsor's exemptions on the main European Tour and on the developmental Challenge Tour.
 It is a route that has been successfully followed, most notably by multiple major winner Brooks Koepka.

 It has been claimed that the finances of the European Tour depend heavily on the Ryder Cup.
-Days before the start of the 2014 Ryder Cup, American golf journalist Bob Harig noted,In simple terms, the European Tour loses money in non-Ryder Cup years, makes a tidy profit in years the event is played in the United States (where the PGA of America, not the PGA Tour, owns the event and reaps the majority of the income), and then hits the lottery in years the tournament is staged in Europe.
+Days before the start of the 2014 Ryder Cup, American golf journalist Bob Harig noted:"In simple terms, the European Tour loses money in non-Ryder Cup years, makes a tidy profit in years the event is played in the United States (where the PGA of America, not the PGA Tour, owns the event and reaps the majority of the income), and then hits the lottery in years the tournament is staged in Europe.
 Earlier this year, Golfweek reported that the European Tour made more than 14 million pounds in pre-tax profit in 2010, the last time the Ryder Cup was staged in Europe.
-A year later, when there was no Ryder Cup, it lost more than 2.2 million pounds.
+A year later, when there was no Ryder Cup, it lost more than 2.2 million pounds."
 Harig also added that the PGA European Tour extracts significant concessions from Ryder Cup venues.
-The owners of the 2006 and 2010 venues (respectively Sir Michael Smurfit and Sir Terry Matthews) committed to hosting European Tour events at their venues for more than a decade after winning bidding, and guaranteed the purses for those tour events.
+The owners of the 2006 and 2010 venues (Sir Michael Smurfit and Sir Terry Matthews, respectively) committed to hosting European Tour events at their venues for more than a decade after winning bidding, and guaranteed the purses for those tour events.